 It’s pretty amazing to see how well Hitchcock mastered the use sound during his first attempt.
 He didn’t just record sound, he utilized it to enhance scenes.
 A direct comparison between Blackmail and any early Hollywood sound movie — Frankenstein, Dracula, etc. — will make you realize how shockingly original and inventive this movie really is.
 Hitchcock pretty much invents the concept of merging scenes with sound, a technique adopted much later by Jean-Luc Godard, Robert Altman, and David Lynch.

 The greatest challenge Hitch faced came from his leading actress.
 Ondra, who is playing a cockney girl, had a thick Czechoslovakian accent and dubbing wasn’t possible yet.
 Another actress was hired to say the lines while Ondra mouthed the words.
 Ondra did such a good job that you don’t notice the trick unless you pay close attention.

 Blackmail has one of Hitchcock’s bleakest, most disturbing endings.
-The original ending was even darker, and Hitchcock was upset with the studio-imposed ending, but needed not to worry — what was shot is ugly enough to leave the audience disturbed, sad, shocked.
+The original ending was even darker, and Hitchcock was upset with the studio-imposed ending, but needed not to worry — what was shot is ugly enough to leave the audience disturbed.

 Conclusions & Final Thoughts:

 Blackmail remains a stunning masterwork; a deeply felt and personal work.
 It is, more than eighty years later, a thought-provoking thriller, every bit as diverting and multi-layered as Hitchcock’s most popular masterpieces like Vertigo and Psycho.
-P.S.
-There is also a silent version of the movie, but I haven’t seen it.
 B&W, 85 minutes, Not Rated.